Franmartin09/Simple-AutoRAG/README.md

-# Simple-AutoRAG
+# AutoRAG

-Simple-AutoRAG is a web application designed to facilitate the creation of Retrieve Augmented Generation (RAG) Project Chats by allowing users to upload documents.
+AutoRAG is a web application designed to facilitate the creation of Retrieve Augmented Generation (RAG) Project Chats by allowing users to upload documents.
 This powerful tool employs retrieval augmented generation techniques to enable intelligent, context-aware conversations tailored to the uploaded documents within specific projects.

 ## Features